Deposit refund schemes provide a small refund to consumers when a plastic item is returned to an authorized collection point.

 Recycling incentive schemes provide rewards to users for actively participating in the program.
 TARGET USERS: Individuals, Businesses, Government KEY CONSIDERATIONS: Consists of payments or rewards given to...View full Best Practice details

-Extended Producer Responsibility regulations that include plastic packaging place responsibility on producers to collect and recycle specified volumes of plastic that they produce and place...View full Best Practice details
+Extended Producer Responsibility holds producers responsible for the collection and recycling of specified volumes of plastic that they produce and place into the market.
+TARGET USERS: Individuals, Businesses,...View full Best Practice details